Antonymic, really? How strange does this title sound? How can this be?

 Grief, shame, sadness, bad days are real and must be heard, processed and accepted.
 Yes, you can change reality, a situation, by how you think about it, the way you respond to it.
 This means in reality that you can improve a situation by reflecting on it, adapting your attitude and mindset, learning from it by accepting your current ‘negative’ feelings.
 The risk of extreme positivity is to give too much credit to magical thinking and eradicate the person’s strong emotions.

-Try to attune to your friend/speaker’s feelings, understand what he may go through even if your own reaction would be different from his.
+Try to attune to your friend/speaker’s feelings, understand what he may be going through even if your own reaction would be different from his.
 Accept his reality and if you want to offer your support, do it accordingly.
 Do you have an example of toxic positivity to share?